The Best Time To Travel To Alaska

 The rugged landscape and untouched wildlife of Alaska’s vast national parks earned the country its nickname; ‘The Last Frontier’.
 From the splendor of Exploring Denali to the magical glaciers and temperate rainforest of Glacier Bay National Park, the sights in this area are dazzling.
 Most National Park Journey’s operate from June to early-September, when the temperatures are warmest.
 In June, you’ll have plenty of time to sight-see – on the longest days you can expect up to 22 hours of daylight!
 For those that are looking to hike in the northern parks, early-August is the best time to visit once the tundra has melted.
 The standard route to enter Denali is via a scenic bus route.
 We recommend taking the bus in and a flight-seeing route out, the aerial views give a perspective that allows you to truly appreciate the grandeur of North America’s largest mountain.

 The only accommodation located on Mount Denali is Sheldon Chalet, a luxury lodge situated atop of a glacier at an altitude of 6000ft.
 This stunningly remote location is only accessible via helicopter and it’s the exclusive way to explore Denali.
 Check out our itinerary to find out more.

-If you’re in search of wildlife:
+The best time to travel to Alaska if you’re in search of wildlife:

 Alaska has a sea of oceanic wildlife that will take your breath away.
 Kenai Fjords National Park, south of Anchorage, is home to the summer migration of a range of whales and dolphins.
 If you’re lucky, you may see Gray, Humpback, Minke, and Blue whale.
 Orcas also feed in this region.
 There’s no better way to see some of the ocean’s greatest creatures than a whale watching experience – check our Inside Passage Retreat itinerary for an idea of what to expect.